 So here’s what I do:

-Create clear, smart content for moms who are small business owners and solopreneurs
+Create clear, smart content small business owners and solopreneurs

 I apply my background in small business marketing strategy, my degrees in English & Communications and years of honing my writing skills to help you tell your story in a way that sounds like you, is meaningful to your audience and supports your business goals.

 Oh, and I especially love working with mompreneurs.

 Lead workshops and create content for moms who want to live a freakin’ lit up life.

 I’m a seeker.
 I want meaning and purpose.
 I want a vibrant life.
 And I felt stifled by motherhood.
 I wanted so badly to be an amazing mother AND I really wanted something more than that.
 So I set out on a journey to create a different way for myself.
 And once I did, I realized how much we all need this.
 We all need to light it up.
 So I take all the lessons I learned, from some of the world’s greatest teachers and from my own bumpy journey, and create a little gold for other mamas to learn from.